 Newberg's proposal to comply with HB 2001 (OAR 660-046-0030) is incompliance and integrates provisions that implement duplex dwelling development the same as single-family dwelling development.
-The Goal is met.

 GOAL 11: PUBLIC FACILITIES AND SERVICES

 To plan and develop a timely, orderly and efficient arrangement of public facilities and services to serve as a framework for urban and rural development.